GDWoody/Pixel-Controllers/diff_receiver/README.md

 Under CERN OHL-S-v2, derivative work must be publicly released as defined in subsection 3.3

-# Differential Expansion Board
+# Differential Receiver Boards

+Note: All Differential Receiver Boards are 5v DC only!
+Connecting any other size power source will damage the board.
+The boards do not supply power outputs for pixels, only pixel data and ground connections.

-* 4 port Differential Output Expansion Board for Differential Recievers.
+* 4 port Differential Recievers.